RylinnM/DQN-with-Cartpole/README.md

 # DQN-with-Cartpole
-A Deep Q-learning Network that works in the Cartpole environment
+A Deep Q-learning Network that works in the Cartpole environment.